New Zealand offers a very comprehensive tax system. It’s called Pay As You Earn (PAYE).

 Don’t worry about that, it’s included in most Starter Packs.
 We’ll do the paperwork for you and we will apply for it during our introduction session.
 It will be quick and painless!

 For each job, each employer will give you a Tax Code Declaration (IR330) form to fill out.
 Your advisor will teach you how to fill those out during our work session included in your New Zealand Starter Pack.

 Generally use the tax code M for your main source of income.

 We are almost there!
 KiwiSaver is the last thing that you should worry about.
 KiwiSaver is a saving plan to help New Zealanders retire.
 It deducts 2%, 5% or more from your earnings and saves it for you in a government trust fund.

-Like the other forms, we will take the time to go over them during the work session included in your Starter Pack.
+Like the other forms, your advisor will take the time to go over them during the work session included in your Arrival Pack.

 Once the New Zealand tax year is over (April 1st and March 31st), you can apply for a tax refund of any tax you paid during the tax year.
 That’s just one more good reason to have an IRD number, because it will be extremely difficult to get a tax refund without it!

 Check out our page on how to get a tax refund in New Zealand.